jorik90/yi-hack/README.md

 - Voices fixed and can be turned on/off in config (by airdrummingfool)
 - Waiting till ntpd completes before starting further (by airdrummingfool)
 - Check_motion script working again and can call a REST-endpoint (by airdrummingfool)
+- Upload using WebDAV to for example STACK (by jorik90; change your settings in check_motion.sh)

 Purpose